sixtytwosecond/Airline_On-Time_Arrivals/README.md

 ```
 to understand which factor has the highest correlation to the delay

-Finally we will run Multivariance Regression between
+Finally we will run Multivariate Regression between
 ```
 ARR_DELAY
 ```